 Media representatives are informed in advance of media briefings and other meetings by phone or email.
-In 2018, no special formal meetings, such as media briefings and discussions regarding the Project are planned.
+In 2019, no special formal meetings, such as media briefings and discussions regarding the Project are planned.

-The Company's Government Relations, Shareholders Liaison, and External Affairs Administration monitors the local, federal and international media on a monthly basis.
+The Company's Information Support and Media Relations Subdivision monitors the local, federal and international media on a daily basis.

-5 PREVIOUS ACTIVITY ON STAKEHOLDERS ENGAGEMENT (BEFORE MAY 2018)
+5 PREVIOUS ACTIVITY ON STAKEHOLDERS ENGAGEMENT (BEFORE JUNE 2019)

-In 2012, preliminary information sessions and consultations regarding environmental and social aspects associated with execution of the OPF Compression Project were conducted based on the draft ESHIA report.
+In 2012, preliminary information sessions and consultations regarding environmental and social aspects associated with execution of the OPFC Project were conducted based on the draft ESHIA report.
 Consultations in the format of public meetings were held in Nogliki and Nysh.
 The following issues were discussed in the course of the consultations:

-- OPF description; - OPF environmental and social impacts; - substantiation of OPF Compression Facility construction; - description of the OPF Compression Project: construction (location, use of land, the territory of the construction camp, structures to be built and the construction schedule, delivery of materials and equipment by sea); - potential environmental impact; and - potential impact on the local communities and social area.
+- OPF description; - OPF environmental and social impacts; - substantiation of the new inlet compression facility construction; - description of the OPFC Project: construction (location, use of land, the territory of the construction camp, structures to be built and the construction schedule, delivery of materials and equipment by sea); - potential environmental impact; - potential impact on the local communities and social area.